OpenMDAO/OpenMDAO/openmdao/docs/features/recording/basic_recording.rst

         Tells recorder whether to record the inputs of a System. options['record_residuals'] :  bool(False)
-        Tells recorder whether to record the residuals of a System. options['record_derivatives'] :  bool(False)
+        Tells recorder whether to record the residuals of a System.
-        Tells recorder whether to record the derivatives of a System.

 Driver Recording Options
 ^^^^^^^^^^^^^^^^^^^^^^^^